mlangumier/portfolio/README.md

 ### Next.js

 The simplest way is to start the project the same way you would any other: `npm i` & `npm run dev`.
+Some information about the script: `"dev": "next dev --turbopack --experimental-https"`:

+- `--turbopack` is a new Next.js 15 feature, it's a bundler that allows faster local development (not necessary in this project, but always good to have)
+- `--experimental-https` generates self-signed certificates that will allow us to use webhooks & authentication without issue later.
+The url for localhost will now start with `https`.

 ### Docker